ML-Tower-Defense/flow/README.md

 ![Image 07][image07]

-5. After the pull request has been merged, you can delete the branch to indicate that the work on that branch is done.
+5. After the pull request has been merged, you can click the `Delete branch` button to indicate that the work on that branch is done.

+![Image 09][image09]

 6. Whenever changes are made to the `main` branch and you want to update it, make sure the `main` branch is selected as the `Current branch` and click the `Pull origin` button to sync it with the latest changes.

-![Image08][image08]
+![Image 08][image08]

 [image01]: docs/images/image01.png
 [image02]: docs/images/image02.png